jefische/atp-analysis/ATP_Analysis.md

     ## [1] 0.7640404

-Here we get an accuracy of 76.4%
+We get an accuracy of 76.4%, which looks pretty decent.

-Next evaluate performance from gbm()
+Next lets evaluate performance of a gradient boosted model.
+We’ll use 5-fold cross validation to identify the number of trees, and set learning rate=0.05 and depth=2.

 ``` r
 #case-wise deletion from glm()